 Best Porto Tours

-There are so many Porto tours worth the investment but I definitely recommend the ones below as they will take you to some of the cream of the crop on this list.
+There are so many Porto tours worth the investment, but I definitely recommend the ones below as they will take you to some of the best places on this list.

-These tours can help you see the main sights and learn more about the city, its history, and its culinary scene.
+These tours can help you see the main sites and learn more about the city, its history, and its culinary scene.

 Where to Stay in Porto